github/freno-client/README.md

 end
 ```

-You can use it to decorate a single kind of request to freno:
+You can use it with a single kind of request to freno:

 ```ruby
 freno = Freno::Client.new(faraday) do |client|